sahar119/Generative-AI-tattoo-recommender-system/README.md

 ### <h3 align="left">How does it work</h3>
 ---
-This system is a responsive web application built with Python and Streamlit.
+This system is a responsive web application built with Python and Streamlit and uses an open AI API key to connect to server DALLE 2 to generate tattoo designs.
 When a user selects one title through the interface, a tattoo design will be generated and displayed on the screen.

 ### <h3 align="left">Tools and Libraries used</h3>
 ---